white-poto/log-monitor/README.md

 log-monitor
 ===============
-A active log monitor based on tail command.
+An active log monitor based on tail command.

 Why use log-monitor?
 -----------------